a close up of a pink background with a striped pattern

 Radiators emit heat in all directions — including the wall right behind it.
 Heat directed there does your apartment no good.
 Luckily, that’s where radiator reflectors come in.

-These heat-resistant sheets slide behind radiators and the adjacent walls, redirecting warmth back into the room instead of it being absorbed into the perimeter.
+These heat-resistant sheets slide behind radiators and the adjacent walls, redirecting warmth back into the room instead of being absorbed into the perimeter.
 Find heat-resistant reflecting sheets online or in your nearby hardware stores, where they run anywhere from $20-$40.

 Do note that reflectors only work when stationed between a radiator and an exterior wall.
 Interior walls, such as those dividing rooms in your apartment, won’t contribute to total heat loss in the same way.